siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

       guard + part_{3} = \dfrac{p - 1}{3}

-   By respecting *guard* and :math:`part_{3}` to be integers, an upward rounding of this optimum, to fulfil the optimization constraints, yields the first equation of `Theorem 2`_.
+   By respecting *guard* and :math:`part_{3}` to be integers, an upward rounding of this optimum, to fulfill the optimization constraints, yields the first equation of `Theorem 2`_.
 With the first equation of `Theorem 2`_ and equation :eq:`eq-alignment inequation` an upper bound for :math:`part_{2}` is found: